ttrahan/micro-api/README.md

 This microservice uses info and error messages only.
 - SHUD_LOG_TO_FILE: true or false, specifies whether to save logs to logs.log

-# Environment variables required for deploying to Elastic Beanstalk
+# Environment variables required for deploying to Elastic Beanstalk!
 Before beginning, create a new application and environment in Elastic Beanstalk using [the instructions available here](https://aws.amazon.com/elasticbeanstalk/getting-started/).